-Links with relevant agencies - in particular 31:8 and the Police - are fostered and maintained.
+Links with relevant agencies - in particular KCC and 31:8 - are fostered and maintained.
 The intention is to ensure that the Vine is provided with continuing general and specific advice when needed and to facilitate any reporting of concerns to the appropriate authorities.